lashdid/ngirim/README.md

 - Download the file

 ### Why did i made this?
-Because the official [SendAnywhere](https://send-anywhere.com/) website has 5 seconds ad and doesn't support on mobile ( you have to install the app or switch to desktop view).
-Even if i rarely use this website, i have to switch to desktop view on mobile and wait 5 seconds for the ad when i want to use it and i'm too lazy for that.
+I've been using [SendAnywhere](https://send-anywhere.com/) for a long time, but rarely.
+This website has 5 seconds ad and its not supported on mobile ( you have to install the app or switch to desktop view ) and i'm too lazy for that.

 Also to learn SolidJS and Firebase.